AP source: MLB spring training sites close amid virus worry

 — An unidentified San Francisco 49ers player has reportedly tested positive for COVID-19 after an informal workout with teammates in Tennessee.
 The NFL Network reported that one player who took part in the workouts this week in Nashville has tested positive.
 All the players who were there will now get tested to see if there is any spread.
 The team declined to comment, citing federal and state privacy laws about the personal health of employees.

 — The Tampa Bay Lightning closed their facilities Thursday after five team employees tested positive for the coronavirus, according to a person with knowledge of the situation.
 The person tells The Associated Press the team and the NHL haven’t announced the closure.
-The NHL is also no longer announcing which teams individual players tested positive.
-The developments come some two weeks after players were allowed to return to their respective facilities to take part in voluntary on- and off-ice workouts.
+The NHL is also no longer announcing which teams’ individual players tested positive.
+The developments come some two weeks after players could return to their respective facilities to take part in voluntary on- and off-ice workouts.

 — Canada has approved a National Hockey League plan to play in Canada amid the coronavirus pandemic.
 The plan required an exemption as the U.S.-Canada border is currently closed to all non-essential travel until at least July 21 and those who enter Canada must self-isolate for 14 days.
 The league plans to have training camps open in July and to play games without spectators in a couple of cities in late July or August.
 Deputy Prime Minister Chrystia Freeland says Canada’s top public health officer as well as the top health officers of Alberta, British Columbia, Ontario and Toronto worked closely with the NHL to approve the plan.